You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 2. Scope of Migration

-On VCOE's end, setup and test before migration
+On VCOE's end, setup and test before the production migration:

-• File Exchange SFTP to continue to be hosted by VCOE as it is currently
+• File Exchange SFTP can continue to be hosted by VCOE as it is currently

-• External access should be granted via certificate and permission for SIRAS to upload and download
+• External access can be granted via certificate with permission for SIRAS to upload and download data transfer files.

 • On the cutover date, provide a backup copy of the production database